zinserjan/mocha-webpack/docs/installation/cli-usage.md

 ### --require, --include

-`--require` is a known mocha option that lets you execute files before your tests would be required.
+`--require` is a known mocha option that lets you execute files before your tests will be required.
 It's useful for setup stuff like initializing `jsdom`.

 `--include` does something similar, except that the files will be included into the webpack bundle.
-But like `--require` it will be executed before your tests.
+But like `--require` they will be executed before your tests.

 ### --watch